Mixed Motives and Geometric Representation Theory in Equal Characteristic: Mixed Stratified Tate Motives

 \subsection{Stratified mixed Tate motives}

-Let $(X,\Ss)$ be a an affinely stratified variety over $\overline{\F}_p$, i.e. a variety X with a finite partition into locally closed subvarieties (called the strata of $X$)
+Let $(X,\Ss)$ be an affinely stratified variety over $\overline{\F}_p$, i.e. a variety X with a finite partition into locally closed subvarieties (called the strata of $X$)

 such that each stratum $X_s$ is isomorphic to $\A^n$ for some $n$, and the closure $\overline{X}_s$ is a union of strata.
 The embeddings are denoted by $j_s: X_s\hookrightarrow X$.
 The prime example we always have in mind here is the flag variety of a reductive group with its Bruhat stratification.
 Starting from this datum, \cite{SoeWe} defines the category of \emph{stratified mixed Tate motives} on $X$, which we recall in this paragraph.
-We start with the basic case of just one stratum. \begin{definition} For $X\cong\A^n$, denote by $\DT{X,\kk}=\DT{X}$ the full triangulated subcategory of $\H(X,\kk)$ generated by motives isomorphic to $\un_X(p)$ for $p\in \Z$.
-Recall that by $\un_X$ we denote the tensor unit in $\H(X,\kk)$. \end{definition} We shall make extensive use of the following statement. \begin{proposition} For $X\cong\A^n$, we have the following equivalence of monoidal $\kk$-linear categories:
+We start with the basic case of just one stratum. \begin{definition} For $X\cong\A^n$, denote by $\DT{X,\kk}=\DT{X}$ the full triangulated subcategory of $\H(X,\kk)$ generated by motives isomorphic to $\un_X(q)$ for $q\in \Z$.
+Recall that $\un_X$ denotes the tensor unit in $\H(X,\kk)$. \end{definition} We shall make extensive use of the following statement. \begin{proposition} For $X\cong\A^n$, there is an equivalence of monoidal $\kk$-linear categories

 Here, the $\kk\modules^{\Z\times\Z}$ denotes the category of bigraded, finite dimensional vector spaces over $\kk$ and $\Derb{\kk\modules^\Z}$ is the bounded derived category of graded, finite dimensional vector spaces over $\kk$.